k2view-academy/K2View-Academy/articles/39_fabric_catalog/99_catalog_setup_guide.md

 <studio>

-# Catalog Setup Guide
+# Catalog Setup Guide for Desktop Studio

 ## Introduction

-This article describes the steps to be taken in order to setup the Fabric Catalog when using the .NET Studio:
+This article describes the steps to be taken in order to setup the Fabric Catalog when using the Desktop Studio:

 * Installation of neo4j
 * Catalog configuration setup